KejPi/AbracaDABra/README.md

 * Simple user-friendly interface, trying to follow DAB _Rules of implementation (<a href="https://www.etsi.org/deliver/etsi_ts/103100_103199/103176/02.04.01_60/ts_103176v020401p.pdf">TS 103 176</a>)_
 * Multiplatform (Windows, macOS and Linux)
 * Dark theme supported on all platforms
-* Localization to German, Polish and Czech
+* Localization to German, Czech and Polish (not complete)

 ## Basic mode
 <p align="center" width="100%">